 Most affected Beaches by Sargassum in Punta Cana

-But, keep in mind that these areas are now protected by seaweed barriers and that the hotels in these areas have dedicated staff that works diligently day and night to keep the beaches clean.
+In fact, many places in Punta Cana are now protected by seaweed barriers in 2023, and the local hotels also have dedicated staff that works diligently day and night to keep the beaches clean.

 Best Sargassum-free Beaches in Punta Cana